-An 1877 report of the prison directors shows the determination of staff as they dealt with a devastating fire that destroyed sleeping areas for over 200 inmates as well as kitchens, the mess-hall and workshops.
+An 1877 report of the prison directors shows the determination of San Quentin staff as they dealt with a devastating fire that destroyed housing for 200 as well as kitchens, the mess-hall and workshops.
 The report also sheds light on the views of prison management regarding rehabilitation efforts.

 On Feb.
 28, 1876, fire swept through part of San Quentin State Prison, destroying “the main workshops and machinery” as well as the kitchens, according to Lt.
 Gov. James A. Johnson, in his biennial report as the prison director.
 The military and police from San Francisco, numbering some 83 strong, secured the prison’s perimeter while inmates, staff and firemen from San Francisco fought the blaze.

-While the state report doesn’t give many specific details, newspapers at the time covered the story.
+While the state report doesn’t give many specific details, newspapers at the time covered the San Quentin fire story.

 “The main shop … a brick building three stories high on the east side and four on the west (due to a slope), … contains a furniture factory, … shoe shop, … prisoners’ dining room, kitchen and quarters for Chinese convicts, … it also contained the prison library of (up to) 4,000 volumes,” reported the Sacramento Daily Union, Feb.
 29, 1876.
 The fire destroyed the building.

-The water pressure proved insufficient to fight the blaze so inmates began a bucket brigade.
+The San Quentin water pressure proved insufficient to fight the fire so incarcerated men began a bucket brigade.

 “Several lines of hundreds of men were set at work carrying water in old fashioned style.
 Blankets were brought out and spread on the ends of the prisons and kept wet down.
 The hose was burned, and burst, and proved of no account, even if the water pressure had been good.
 The balconies at the ends were burned, but, by the prodigious labor of the (bucket brigades), the prisons were saved,” reported the Daily Alta California, Feb.
 29, 1876.

 “The flames spread rapidly and soon enveloped every portion of the building.
-The contents of several stores were exceedingly inflammable.
+The contents of several stores were (highly combustible).
 The San Francisco firemen arrived before (6 p.m.) and set themselves at work, the engine playing from the reservoir.
-As soon as the building go well afire, the water pipes inside the building were burned, and the water wasted itself in the fire; a circumstance which materially reduced the pressure from the (fire hydrants) in the yard.
+As soon as the building (was) afire, the water pipes inside the building were burned, and the water wasted itself in the fire.
+(This) circumstance reduced the pressure from the (fire hydrants) in the yard.
 The absurdity of relying on a water supply for fire purposes through a three-inch pipe was demonstrated in the most unmistakable manner.
 The insecurity of rotten or second-class hose, as compared with genuine carbonized hose, used in the fire department, was further shown.”

-After their hard work, the inmates were locked up at sundown while the “firemen were (working) the (smoldering) ruins. … The whole number of (inmates) was 1,050, among whom there seems to have been no spirit of insubordination, but a unanimous disposition to do all in their power to assist in saving the property threatened,” reported the Daily Alta California.
-“It was certainly by their efforts that the prisons (cell buildings) were saved intact.
-At nightfall the yards were quiet and all danger believed to be over.”
+After their hard work, the incarcerated population was locked up at sundown while the “firemen (worked) the (smoldering) ruins. … The whole number of (incarcerated) was 1,050, among whom there seems to have been no spirit of insubordination, but a unanimous disposition to do all in their power to assist in saving the property threatened,” reported the Daily Alta California.
+“It was certainly by their efforts that the (cell buildings) were saved intact.
+At nightfall, the yards were quiet and all danger believed to be over.”

 According to the newspaper, inmates doused blankets with water, wrapped themselves in them as protection from the flames and smoke, then battled the blaze.